TwoBitAlchemist/NeoAlchemy/source/apis.rst

     graph.schema.add(user)

-This creates a simple ``NodeType`` with three properties similar to the above table.
+This creates a simple :py:class:`NodeType` with three properties similar to the above table.
 Each property represents an available `constraint`_ in Neo4J.
-The proper indexes and constraints are created when ``graph.schema.add`` is called.
+The proper indexes and constraints are created when :py:meth:`graph.schema.add` is called.

 .. note::
     The ``required`` property represents a `Property Existence constraint`_